All Episodes

 Eric Holder came after me after we did the voter fraud in New Hampshire.

-But I would go a step further than than you know what Ryan said about you said Ryan is opinionated in his journalism.
+I can tell you story after story about power coming after us, but I would go a step further than what Ryan said about you said Ryan is opinionated in his journalism.

-At Veritas we don't even state opinions.
+At Veritas, we don't even state opinions.

-We just show things we show the reality.
+We show the reality.

 I don't editorialize.

-I don't use adjectives to describe things and the American people are upset at journalists, in my opinion because they read these articles and they're so slanted, they use flowery language to describe events.
+And the American people are upset at journalists, in my opinion, because they read these articles and they're so slanted.

-Veritas just goes in and films the stuff and we let people speak in their own words.
+And we let people speak in their own words.

-And we need more And don't you usually also release the unedited version as well on your website.
+And don't you usually also release the unedited version as well on your website?

-Yeah we sometimes do.
+Yeah, we sometimes do.

-Sometimes we have to be careful about revealing our undercover people or revealing our sources, but no journalist in their right mind this is another way they hold me to a higher standard releases their full raw notebooks.
+But no journalist in their right mind, this is another way they hold me to a higher standard, releases their full raw notebooks.

-If they did, if the New York Times did if CNN did, if CBS did, you would see a different story.
+If they did, if the New York Times did, if CNN did, if CBS did, you would see a different story.

 They never air the entire interview.

-Sometimes they'll add it now to sixty minutes online, other parts, but it's still edited and I usually try to do I I try to do sometime for the constraints of time I have to cut this or that out but I try and air my interviews as they are.
+I have to cut this or that out, but I try and air my interviews as they are.

-That's why Facebook and Twitter have seventy percent of the market share right now and and we're not yet at the tipping point, but we're reaching a tipping point where at some point people are just going to say I don't believe you to the television and they're going to go right to they want to see the raw information.
+And we're not yet at the tipping point, but we're reaching a tipping point where at some point people are just going to say, I don't believe you, to the television.

-That's why Veritas is successful, but Sean you and I both know that many mainstream media platforms are scared to give to give air to these stories because they're just that effective.
+But, Sean, you and I both know that many mainstream media platforms are scared to give air to these stories because they're just that effective.

-Listen I get I get in trouble just for putting you on the air.
+Listen, I get in trouble just for putting you on the air.

-When you put that out and then you saw the way it was being interpreted, why didn't you speak out how his story was being misconstrued in the public and that this was a separate issue and a separate example.
+When you put that out and then you saw the way it was being interpreted, why didn't you speak out how his story was being misconstrued in the public and that this was a separate issue and a separate example?

-Well I the first I'm hearing that these were presumed to be the same thing as you're not hearing it for the first time.
+Well, the first I'm hearing that these were presumed to be the same thing as you're not hearing it for the first time.

-You know what the subject matter was before you came on the air we talk No I know the subject matter I I I didn't know that people were conflating the J twenty and the w whatever you would want to call the other one that I wrote about the the the ATA.
+I didn't know that people were conflating the J-20 and the whatever you would want to call the other one that I wrote about, the ATA.

 Is that right, James?